Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 1. Reinstall Umapatcher Edge.
 1. Restart your device into recovery mode and wipe the cache.
 <!-- Todo: How safe is the last one...? -->

+## Emulators (incl.
+Google Play Games)
+Neither the game nor Hachimi support emulators.
+You can get them to work, but you're on your own.
+To play on PC, use the DMM or Steam client.